-Application for Student Research Assistantships - Summer 2013
+Application for Student Research Assistantships - Summer 2015

-Descriptions of Gonzaga faculty research projects can be found at: http://www.gonzaga.edu/undergradresearch, and click on "Gonzaga Faculty Research Interests".
-It is strongly recommended that you talk to each faculty member with whom you would like to work.
+Descriptions of Gonzaga faculty research projects can be found by clicking on the "Faculty Research Interests" button to the left.
+It is strongly recommended that students talk to each faculty member with whom they would like to work.
 Be aware that some faculty members may not accept summer research students even though their projects are included among the descriptions.
 A faculty member typically gives first consideration to those students who have named that faculty member on their applications.
-Therefore, it is generally to your advantage to list several faculty members.
+Therefore, it is generally advantageous to list several faculty members.

-New programs for 2013
+Special programs for 2015

-Do summer research off-campus!
+OCRE - Do summer research off-campus!
 Students will receive an hourly salary, in addition to a housing allowance and travel assistance, to live and work at a large research university.

 Apply for the St. Francis Award.
-This award is specifically for a student who is pursuing a career is veterinary medicine.
+This award is specifically for a student who is interested in pursuing a career is veterinary medicine.
 If you are interested in receiving the St. Francis Award, please check the box in section C of this application, and describe in the essay section your interests in veterinary medicine and any previous experience you have in this field.

-Applications are due by 5:00 pm on February 8, 2013.
+Applications are due by 5:00 pm on February 9, 2015.

 Incomplete forms will not be saved.